-Benefits in kind include the provision of Whole Blood Kit Testing, a testing service provided by Takeda for testing of rare diseases using whole blood samples; services where the value of the transfer has been calculated based on the salary of the person providing the service and a proportion of the service development costs where applicable.
+Benefits in kind include

+- a) the provision of Whole Blood Kit Testing, a testing service provided by Takeda for testing of rare diseases using whole blood samples. - b) services, where the value of the transfer has been calculated based on the salary of the person providing the service and a proportion of the service development costs where applicable.
+The value of these services is disclosed as a transfer of value to the organisation which utilises the service ii.
+Grants as follows:

-- ii.
-Grants as follows: - Medical training (e.g. support in the education of HCPs): - monetary nature (e.g., IISR, defined as unsolicited, independent research, irrespective of whether the investigator or the organisation (academic, private, or state) acts as sponsor, where Takeda provides support in the form of the study medication and/or financing) - non-monetary nature (e.g., benefits in kind such as anatomic models) - Non-medical educational training (e.g. support for healthcare institutions to improve their infrastructure)
+- a) Medical training (e.g. support in the education of HCPs) - b) monetary nature (e.g., IISR, defined as unsolicited, independent research, irrespective of whether the investigator or the organisation (academic, private, or state) acts as sponsor, where Takeda provides support in the form of the study medication and/or financing) - c) non-monetary nature (e.g., benefits in kind such as anatomic models) - d) Non-medical educational training (e.g. support for healthcare institutions to improve their infrastructure)